 - Risk of catheter-associated urinary tract infections is reduced since there is no insertion into the urethra

 Of course, if you have a medical condition where you can only use an intermittent catheter, things are different.
 Your doctor may prescribe intermittent catheterization if you have a neurological condition or spina bifida.
-It may also be used temporarily after certain kinds of surgery of the genitals or prostate.
+Patients may also use it temporarily after certain kinds of surgery of the genitals or prostate.

 How to Choose the Best Condom Catheter